-The AxoSim team pride ourselves on using a collaborative process to solve problems in measurable ways, both internally and externally.
+AxoSim has a diverse team of talented individuals spanning many disciplines.
+We pride ourselves on collaborating to solve problems in measurable ways, both internally and externally.
 We’re quality obsessed.
 We work tirelessly to help our pharmaceutical partners find the solutions they need to succeed, all while they learn to admire and respect our team, products, and solutions.

 Lowry is co-founder and CEO of AxoSim.
 He drives the vision and implementation for product development and industry adoption of AxoSim’s Nerve-on-a-Chip®, with the goal of making a significant global impact on healthcare and medicine.
 Lowry received his PhD at Tulane University in biomedical engineering, focusing on tissue engineering and neuroscience.
 Following several postdocs, including a stint in Belgium, Lowry realized the only way to translate research breakthroughs outside of the lab was through commercialization, which drove him to return to New Orleans and begin AxoSim’s efforts.

 Michael is co-founder and CSO of AxoSim and an Associate Professor of Biomedical Engineering at Tulane University, with nearly 20 years of experience in biomaterials, neuroscience, and regenerative medicine.
 He received his PhD from the Mayo Clinic Graduate School of Biomedical Sciences, and has experience commercializing laboratory-based technology from there as well as from his postdoc with Prof. Robert Langer at MIT.
 AxoSim is one of three startups to begin in Michael’s lab, though it is the only company he maintains direct involvement.

 Ben leads the commercial side of AxoSim and was a founding advisor to the company before joining full time in 2017.
 He is an entrepreneur and biomedical engineer.
 After graduating from Tulane’s biomedical engineering program, he founded Bioceptive, a women’s health company where he remains the CEO, splitting his time with AxoSim.
 Ben is also the Vice President-Elect of the North American 3R’s Collaborative, focused on reducing the amount of ineffective animal testing done in pharmaceutical development.